deltachat/deltachat-desktop/docs/THEMES.md

 ### **Method B** - Without cloning the whole deltachat desktop

-0. install the sass compiler via `npm i -g sass` (if it says that npm was not found, then you need to install nodejs first)
+0. install the sass compiler via `npm i -g sass` (if it says that npm was not found, then you need to install nodejs first.
+Alternatively you can install the package `dart-sass` from your software repository if available)

 1. Download all files starting with `_` from https://github.com/deltachat/deltachat-desktop/tree/main/packages/frontend/themes and put them in a `./themes/` folder in your working directory (or alternatively download the folder to your working directory).